& Gender Relationships

 my husband?
 Beauty by day, in public?
 Or by night?

-struck him as a blessing and curse.
-Being the courteous knight that
+struck him with a blessing and curse.
+Being the courteous and honorable knight that

 he was, however, he could respond in only one fashion: